 16. Printable Resource Page

 This is similar to a list of Bible verses to read but can be just about anything other than Bible verses.
 Whatever you write about, how can you provide a printable resource for your readers to use beyond their visit to your site?
 A great example of this is Jessie who provides social media support to churches and Christian bloggers.
 She has this amazing Christian Hashtags for Instagram printable.
+(Be sure to join my email list to get access to my two VIP resource pages!)

 Easy Content Upgrade Ideas for Christian Bloggers